Key AI Technologies You Should Be Piloting Now (or Risk Falling Behind)

 Chances are, you’ve Googled “key AI technologies” at least once this quarter—and not just out of curiosity.
 Whether you’re overwhelmed by buzzwords or genuinely unsure where to begin, you’re not alone.
 I just came back from Microsoft Build 2025, and here’s the punchline: companies across the board—big and small—are already shipping AI-powered solutions.
 They’re not experimenting.
 They’re executing.

 Let’s face it—waiting for AI to “mature” is no longer a viable strategy.
-Microsoft’s Build 2025 conference, which I had the opportunity to attend, underscored just how far AI has come.
+Microsoft’s Build 2025 conference underscored just how far AI has come.
 Enterprises like JPMorgan Chase are embedding AI across their operations, yielding measurable efficiency gains.
 What this tells us is clear: delaying your AI journey is not just cautious—it’s costly.

 For small and mid-sized businesses (SMBs), this can sound intimidating.
 But here’s the truth: you don’t need an enterprise budget to begin.
 With today’s tools, scalable and targeted pilots are well within reach.